vivax3794/ripple/docs/src/template.md

 ```

 ## Cargo.toml features
-Depending on your selected options when generating the `ripple` depedency might contain some feature flags, see [Features](./features.md) for explanation on what they do.
+Depending on your selected options when generating the `natrix` depedency might contain some feature flags, see [Features](./features.md) for explanation on what they do.

 ## Optimizations
 You will find that `Cargo.toml` contains some agresssive `release` profile optimizations.
 You will also find that in `.cargo/config.toml` the project is set to recompile the stdlib with `bulk-memory` enabled.